FINAL BLASTER

 Shooter / Vertical

 Final Blaster is a vertical-scrolling shooter by Namco.
-The player is on a mission to save the Earth against a swam of alien invaders - on board the Blaster Mark-II Phoenix, a powerful winged space fighter, he must battle through seven stages, from the surface of the moon and progressing later to space and to planet Bosconian, the alien's main stronghold.
-The ship comes equipped with a standard Vulcan blaster gun and red power-pods can be collected along to way to increase its fire power.
-It also has secondary weapon-pods at its disposal - blue pods can be picked up and give additional upgrades to the ship, such as laser rings or laser beams.
-But the space fighter has a powerful secret weapon - holding down the fire button for a short amount of time slowly builds up energy around the ship, and eventually focuses it into a raging firebird, melting down everything that lays on its path.
-This accumulated power can also be unleashed in a destructive flash of energy, causing damage to all enemies on the screen.
-But there is a catch, and this particular maneuver also melts down the secondary options collected by the ship.
-Another unique feature of Final Blaster is the 'dynamic scrolling' - the playfield is larger than the screen, so moving up and down actually slows down or speeds up the scrolling.
-Finally, the game adjusts the difficulty level according to the player's progress - at the end of each stage, a difficulty meter shows how difficult the next stage is (from a scale of 1 to 4).
-The better the player's performance, the more difficult Final Blaster becomes.
+The player is on a mission to save the Earth against a swam of alien invaders.
+On board the Blaster Mark-II Phoenix, a powerful winged space fighter, the player must battle through seven levels, from the surface of the moon to the outer limits of space, and to the mission's ultimate target objective - planet Bosconian where the alien main stronghold lies.
+The Blaster fighter comes equipped with a standard Vulcan gun and red power-pods can be collected along to way to increase its firepower.
+Secondary blue weapon-pods are also available for the taking and give additional upgrades to the ship, such as laser rings or laser beams.
+But the Blaster Mark-II has a powerful secret weapon in its arsenal - the player can hold down the fire button for a short amount of time and slowly build up energy around the ship, and this technique eventually turns the fighter into a raging firebird.
+In this mode, the Blaster can melt through anything that lays on its path of destruction, and this devastative power can also be unleashed into a powerful flash of energy, causing damage to all enemies on the screen.
+But there is a catch and this particular maneuver also melts down any secondary options still active on the ship...
+Another unique feature of Final Blaster is its 'dynamic scrolling' - the playfield is larger than the screen, so moving up and down actually slows down or speeds up the scrolling.
+Finally, the game adjusts the difficulty level according to the player's progress - at the end of each stage, a difficulty meter shows how difficult the next stage is (from a scale of 1 to 4) - in a nutshell, the better the player's performance, the more difficult the game becomes.

 Related